pranav-gopalkrishna/cybersecurity-foundations/networks-and-network-security/network-models.md

     - Standards for routing and addressing data packets <br> _As they travel between devices on a network_
     - IP address is a part of these standards <br> _Functions as an address for each private network_

+---

+**NOTE**: TCP is not limited to just two devices

+- Establishes direct connection between two endpoints
+- But underlying network infrastructure can handle multiple <br> _It can handle routing data packets across multiple devices_

 ## The 4 Layers of TCP/IP Model
 TCP/IP model has 4 layers: